DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 2. (offset 0x1e , dec 28) 1 byte set to  1F, seems like some kind of delimeter?
 It could probably mean the length of the pattern, since 1F is 31 and the length of the pattern is 32 steps (2 bars) and it cannot be 0-steps, so it can be 0-based, meaning that if this byte is set to 0, then the length of the pattern is 1 step.
 But why exactly this same value is used before every track in the pattern?
 Polyend tracker does not support track of different length in the same pattern (is it something that they wanted to do but did not?)
 3. (offset 0x1d , dec 29) 768 bytes - track one sequencer steps
    1. 6 bytes per step:
-      1. first 2 bytes is note value, starting from 0 where 0 is C0.
+      1. first 1 byte is note value, starting from 0 where 0 is C0.
 FF encodes empty note value.
-      2. next 4 bytes in unknown format (for now)
+      2. next 5 bytes in unknown format (for now)
 4. (offset 0x31D dec 797 ) 1 byte - set to 0x1F (dec 31) by default, no idea yet what it means and seems like a delimeter for next track
 5. (offset 0x31E, dec 798) 768 bytes - track two sequencer steps
    1. same as previous track, frames of 6 bytes per step